RESAR-BEV: An Explainable Progressive Residual Autoregressive Approach for Camera-Radar Fusion in BEV Segmentation: Method

 \subsection{BEV-GT Decoder and Multi-Scale Supervision}

-The RAF module generates multi-scale residual features $\{f'_{bevi}\}_{i=1}^4$ decoded into segmentation predictions $\{\hat{TP}_i\}$ via a shared-weight BEV-GT decoder (architecturally similar to the segmentation head), matching the GT-Encoder-Decoder's residual outputs $\{TP_i\}$.
+The RAF module generates multi-scale residual features $\{f'_{bevi}\}_{i=1}^4$ decoded into segmentation predictions $\{\hat{TP}_i\}$ via a shared-weight BEV-GT-Decoder (architecturally similar to the segmentation head), matching the GT-Encoder-Decoder's residual outputs $\{TP_i\}$.
 The accumulated features $f_{bev\_acc}$, formed by aggregating all intermediate results are then decoded by the same head to yield the final prediction $\hat{GT}$.